rikmueller/whats-along-my-track/README.md

 ## Configuration

 All default settings are stored in `config.yaml`.
+However, **you don't need to edit the config file** - most settings can be overridden using command line arguments.
+For example:

+- `--gpx-file mytrack.gpx` overrides the input GPX file
+- `--include amenity=toilets` adds include filters
+- `--project-name MyProject` sets the output project name
+- etc.

+This means you can keep a single `config.yaml` with your preferred defaults and adjust settings per run using CLI arguments.

 ### Example config: